gebruederheitz/sticky-parameters/README.md

 import { StickyParameters, ReferrerParameters } from '@gebruederheitz/sticky-parameters';

 const sp = new StickyParameters(params, domains, true);
+new ReferrerParameters(
-new ReferrerParameters(sp); // RP will call .run() on the provided SP at the right time
+    // RP will call .run() on the provided SP at the right time: sp,
+    // If this parameter is set, processing will be skipped:
+    'indexParameter',
+    // Only these parameters will be parsed from the current URL:
+    ['indexParameter', 'utm_id', 'source'],
+    // When a referrer is set, this callback will allow you to set your parameters
+    // to the appropriate values based on the referrer string:
+    (referrerString) => [
+        {name: 'source', value: referrerString}
+    ],
+    // These parameters will be set when the indexParameter is not set and no
+    // referrer string could be read from the browser:
+    [
+        {name: 'source', value: 'direct'},
+    ]
+);
 ```

 #### UMD / CommonJS